 EYFS (Science links too)

-*Comments and asks questions about aspects of their familiar world such as the place where they live or the natural world.
+- To comment and ask questions about aspects of their familiar world, such as the place where they live or the natural world.

-*Look closely at similarities, differences, patterns and change.
+- To look closely at similarities, patterns and change.

 Key Stage 1